akeamc/old-blog/articles/my-first-post/index.md

 ## Me

 Hello everyone!
 I'm Sigrid Masterbard, ThePicoNerd's little sister.
 I like horses and play Star Stable Online (that I probably will refer to as "SSO" in the future) and started to play in 2016 when I was 8 years old.
 For those wondering, I'm on [Fluffy Unicorn](http://jorvikipedia.wikia.com/wiki/Fluffy_Unicorn), and won't move for a while.
-I'm at level 20 and have 19 horses at the moment, in SSO of coure.
+I'm at level 20 and have 19 horses at the moment, in SSO of course.

 ## What I will write